moonblade/Teach-Basics/git/README.md

 ## Task 1

-1. Clone this repo to your own gitlab account
+1. Fork this repo to your own gitlab account
 2. Set up an ssh key for your own account and check it out
 3. Create a new commit on your version of the repo with a line saying task1 done on this readme
 4. push the commit and create a merge request to the original repo.